Shawy75/Shaw9575.github.io-1/_posts/2019-11-04-OracleSQL_NOTES_PART1.md

   2. ALL causes an aggregate function to consider all values, including all duplicates.

   For example, the `DISTINCT` average of 1, 1, 1, and 3 is 2.
 The `ALL` average is 1.5.
 If you specify neither, then the default is `ALL`.

+## UNION / UNIONALL / MINUS / INTERSECT
+* UNION / UNIONALL

+  1. UNION
+    The UNION command combines the result set of two or more `SELECT` statements (only distinct values).

+  2. UNIONALL
+    The UNION ALL command combines the result set of two or more `SELECT` statements (allows duplicate values).

+* MINUS / INTERSECT

+  1. MINUS
+    MINUS returns the difference between the first and second `SELECT` statement.
+It is the one where we need to be careful which statement will be put first, cause we will get only those results that are in the first `SELECT` statement and not in the second.

+  2. INTERSECT
+    INTERSECT is opposite from MINUS as it returns us the results that are both to be found in first and second `SELECT` statement.